 Test for adhesion when applying over an existing finish.

 Thinas desired with distilled water; start with 5%, adding up to 10% by volume.

 Increase open time, if needed, with10-15% General Finishes Extenderif allowed by local regulations.
 GF Extender will improve flow and leveling and increase open time, which is helpful in dry climates.
 California Residents: Adding more than 2% of GF Extender will make the products non-compliant per SCAQMD Regulations.
 GF assumes no liability for the improper use of these products.

-Remove dust with a vacuum, oil-free tack cloth or clean, water-dampened rag before re-coating.
+9. Remove dust with a vacuum, compressed air, an oil free tack cloth or water-dampened rag.

 Benefits of using Sanding Sealer

 You can substitute your first coat or two of topcoat with less-expensive Sanding Sealer.
 This also saves time because it is easier to sand and dries faster than topcoat.